La-Z-Boy: Early history

 In 1927, cousins Edward M. Knabusch and Edwin J. Shoemaker partnered and invested in the furniture business in the town of Monroe, Michigan.
 They set out to design a chair for what they called "nature's way of relaxing."
 Using orange crates to mock-up and refine their idea, they invented a wood-slat porch chair with a reclining mechanism.
 Knabusch and Shoemaker then upholstered their innovation and marketed it as a year-round chair.
 The chair was a success; they held a contest to name it—La-Z-Boy was the winner.

 In 1969, after years primarily as a manufacturer of recliners, La-Z-Boy started designing other products including reclining sofas, sleep sofas and modular groups.
 1981 sales were $150 million.
 In 1983, La-Z-Boy introduced its first line of stationary sofas and occasional chairs, later offering a full line of home furnishings.
+In 1985, Charles Knabusch, son of Edward Knasbuch, became the Chairman and CEO of the company.

 The LADD Furniture deal, decline, and recovery

 Richard R. Allen, Don A. Hunziker and William O. Fenn borrowed $70 million to buy Lea, American Drew and Daystrom from Sperry & Hutchinson in 1981.
 LADD, whose name came from the three companies, began trading publicly in 1982.
 LADD was the third-largest American maker of furniture for homes, with over $600 million in sales, when it bought six Maytag businesses in 1990.
-LADD Industries moved from High Point, North Carolina to Grandover in Greensboro, North Carolina in November 1997, becoming the first company to locate its headquarters there.
-At the time it was the fifth-largest American furniture maker, with $500 million in sales, and the brands American Drew, American of Martinsville, Barclay, Clayton Marcus, Lea, Pennsylvania House and Pilliod.
+LADD Industries moved from High Point, North Carolina, to Grandover in Greensboro, North Carolina, in November 1997, becoming the first company to locate its headquarters there.
+At the time it was the fifth-largest American furniture maker, with $500 million in sales, and the brands American Drew, American of Martinsville, Barclay, Clayton Marcus, Lea, Pennsylvania House, and Pilliod.
 In September 1999, La-Z-Boy, at the time the largest American upholstered furniture manufacturer, bought LADD, the seventh-largest American furniture maker, for $197.8 million in stock and $101.5 million in assumed debt.
 Saul Cutler of BDO Seidman said the deal "sets up La-Z-Boy as an industry behemoth."
 The deal, approved in January 2000, gave La-Z-Boy $2 billion in sales and made it one of the country's two largest furniture makers, Furniture Brands International being the other.

 On July 23, 2001, La-Z-Boy announced the LADD name would cease to exist.
 John J. Case, president of La-Z-Boy Residential, moved to head the new La-Z-Boy upholstery group, which included Bauhaus, Centurion, Clayton Marcus, England, HickoryMark, La-Z-Boy, Sam Moore and La-Z-Boy Contract Furniture.
-Don L. Mitchell, who headed the LADD casegoods group, would take the same job at the La-Z-Boy casegoods group, including Alexvale, American Drew, Hammary, Kincaid, Lea, Pennsylvania House, Pilliod and American of Martinsville.
+Don L. Mitchell, who headed the LADD casegoods group, would take the same job at the La-Z-Boy casegoods group, including Alexvale, American Drew, Hammary, Kincaid, Lea, Pennsylvania House, Pilliod, and American of Martinsville.